Colorado has 58 Fourteeners – the most of any state in the Union.

 While climbing up a fourteener can lead you to breathtaking views, the increasing number of hikers and climbers ascending these peaks impacts our alpine environment.
 It is up to all of us to minimize damage to their fragile ecosystems.
 Learn more about the Care for Colorado Principles, which provide tips on how to care for these special places.

 Before climbing “The Deadly Bells” and any other peak, know the dangers, the route, the weather and your ability.
+Death on these mountain peaks is not uncommon and every year produces it’s share of incidents.
 You may consider arriving early and using your stay at the Tyrolean Lodge to get acclimated.

 NORTH MAROON PEAK 14,014 feet and SOUTH MAROON PEAK 14,156 feet are 10 miles from Aspen and have been immortalized in countless post cards and calendars.
 They are red, rugged and rotten, but with careful route finding, not exceedingly difficult to climb.
 The traverse between North and South Maroon is one of the great classic fourteener traverses.
 Several fantastic spring snow climbs exist on the North Face, Gunsite, and Bell Cord Couloir.